 Louis: "Yeh sure"

 And so, as a result, this turned out to be more of an opinion piece than I had anticipated.
 In regards to the programme's point, I would argue that it issues a warning.
 As with any other musical work, the work's sounds and visuals develop dramatic functions.
-The increasingly loud and disturbing sounds and saturated visuals are dramatised due to their morbid implications: a rising death rate.
-Sonic and visual dramatisation is not new, it is somewhat ancient.
-But this work is unique in that the dramatisation is create by computer code.
+The increasingly loud and disturbing sounds and saturated visuals are dramatised due to their morbid implication: a rising death rate.
+Sonic and visual dramatisation is not new, in fact it is somewhat ancient.
+But this work is unique in that the dramatisation is created by computer code.
 Music has long had a fruitful relationship with technology, and one could say that much music nowadays depends on technology powered by code.
 But this programme depends solely on code.
 It depends on it so much that what we are hearing and seeing is the code.
 Whether you can still call that music is, as always, up to you.

 Why should this work be celebrated?
 Similar to my points above, it is the interdisciplinary nature of the project which places it above many current compositions.
 Firstly, because it challenges what we define as music.
 Would you define this as music?
 Or noise?
 Or randomly generated sounds?
 Well, at the very least, it forces the question to be asked.
 This is central to many works which call themselves 'contemporary', and unfortunately has become the direct goal for many works - a tendency which encourages nothing but a shallow understanding of music.
 But in this case, the work's significant distance from what we call music is unique.
 It forces us to pose the questions we would of contemporary music, without it being advertised as 'contemporary music', or even music at all.
 It questions whether music should be active or reactive and whether the attribution of meaning to tones should be internal or external.
 I don't necessarily have an answer to these questions, but I have found that an investigation into this work foregrounds their pertinence and relevance rather successfully.
 By establishing the importance of interdisciplinarity, this programme gives us the opportunity to discuss which of its elements we consider 'musical' and by extension, what we consider 'music'.